Infante Jaime, Duke of Segovia: Early life

-Because he was deaf, as the result of a childhood operation, he renounced his rights to the defunct Spanish throne for himself and his descendants on 21 June,.
+Infante Jaime was born with an infection of the inner ear that progressively worsened, causing him to gradually lose his hearing.
+He was left completely deaf by age four after an operation for double mastoiditis.
+His desperate parents feared he would be both deaf and mute and sent him to experts across the continent.
+He apparently endured inflicted electric shock therapy in attempts to treat him.
+He was educated by two nuns who prohibited anyone from using sign language to communicate with him.
+Through lip reading, he managed to learn to speak in three languages.

+Despite his deafness, he was a well-liked child who loved sports, especially gymnastics, visiting museums, and walking in the countryside.

+Right of succession

+The Second Spanish Republic was proclaimed on 14 April 1931, abolishing the monarchy.
+The family went into exile in Fontainebleau.
+Jaime completed his education at the Institut National de Jeunes Sourds de Paris.

+On 11 June 1933, his elder brother and heir to the defunct throne, Alfonso, renounced his title of Prince of Asturias in order to marry a Cuban commoner.
+Infante Jaime then held the title of Prince of Asturias, as successor to the throne of Spain, for only ten days before under pressure from his father, he was forced also to renounce his rights and the rights of his heirs, in favor of his younger, healthier brother Infante Juan.
 He was then granted the title "Duke of Segovia" by King Alfonso XIII.

-After his father's death in 1941, he proclaimed himself the senior legitimate male heir of the House of Capet, heir to the defunct French throne, and head of the House of Bourbon.
+However he retained his rights as claimant to the defunct French throne.
+After his father's death in 1941, he proclaimed himself the senior legitimate male heir of the House of Capet, heir to the French throne, and head of the House of Bourbon.
 He then took the title of "Duke of Anjou" and became, in the opinion of French legitimists, the de jure king of France as "Henri VI", though to a minority as "Jacques II" (after 1957, he signed all documents as Jacques Henri).
 There were however a handful of legitimists who questioned his claim, given the rumors of his paternal grandfather's illegitimacy.

 In 1921, he became the 1,153rd Knight of the Order of the Golden Fleece and Knight with Collar of the Order of Charles III and Grand Cross of the Order of Isabella the Catholic both in 1925 (Collar of the Order of Isabella the Catholic in 1931).
 Later in 1941, following the death of his father and his ascendance to the title of King of France, Jaime adopted the Order of the Holy Spirit as his own by his right to the French Throne.